awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid global condition key: The condition key {{key}} does not exist.
+Invalid global condition key: The condition key does not exist.
 Use a valid condition key.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The condition key {{key}} does not exist.
-Use a valid condition key.
+"findingDetails": "The condition key does not exist.
+Use a valid condition key."
-"
 ```

 **Resolving the error**